GregWaters/Golem/docs/specification.md

 ```
 type ipv4_addr { uint<32> }
 ```
 However, this presents an issue.
 You assign the value 2147483649 to the address and none of your poor co-workers have any idea what that means.
 However, you went to Golem school, so you clearly know what to do next.
-You face your co-workers and say, *fear not, for data is part of the design of this language*, and hastily redefine the variable as a graceful cast to a 4-element byte array that holds the *exact same data* in a *different, more readable format!*
+You face your co-workers and say, *fear not, for data is part of the design of this language*, and hastily redefine the variable as a graceful cast to a(n implicitly 4-element) byte array that holds the *exact same data* in a *different, more readable format!*
 ```
 ipv4_addr loopback { (byte arr) {127, 0, 0, 1} }
 ```